-In an effort to advocate for these sites, we present our annual list of Virginia’s Most Endangered Historic Places.
+In an effort to advocate for these sites, we have presented our list of Virginia’s Most Endangered Historic Places annually.
 For over a decade, this list continues to raise awareness of Virginia’s historic sites, encouraging citizens, localities and organizations to continue to advocate for the protection and preservation of these places.
 The list has featured buildings, archaeological sites and cultural landscapes across the state that face imminent or sustained threats to their integrity or survival.

 2018 Most Endangered Historic Places List

 Preservation Virginia’s 2018 Most Endangered Historic Places list includes 11 entries that shine a spotlight on current preservation needs in the state and help us focus our advocacy efforts where they can make the most impact.
 The list, which features nominations from local preservation groups and individuals, examines the threats facing Virginia’s endangered historic places and offers solutions for each.

 Thematic listings are often included and relisted in addition to individual historic places to keep our supporters informed about our ongoing advocacy work and highlight different types of resources, like historic African American schools, and longer-term threats, such as utility infrastructure projects.